Roan-Schellingerhout/YouTube_conspiracy_paper/README.md

 Each watch strategy will be used by five different accounts.

 In order to simulate real-world behaviour, the average watch time for videos will be normally distributed, with an average of 60% and a standard deviation of 15% [(Park et al., 2016)](https://ojs.aaai.org/index.php/ICWSM/article/view/14781/14630).
 By running the experiment like so, it will be possible to find how many conspiracy videos are recommended to a user, for each watch strategy, after each amount of watched videos.
 Thereby, it will be possible to find how quickly the YouTube algorithm starts preferring conspiracy content per watch strategy.
-By applying a statistical analysis (ANOVA), this result can be tested for statistical significance.
+By applying a statistical analysis (independent samples t-tests), this result can be tested for statistical significance.

 ## Additional sources
 - https://arxiv.org/abs/1908.08313